davidsbatista/davidsbatista.net/_posts/2018-08-15-NLP_Metrics.md

 ## __Accuracy__

-Accuracy simply measures the number of correct predicted samples over the total number of samples.
-For instance, if the classifier is 90% correct, it means that out of 100 instance it correctly predicts the class for 90 of them.
+Accuracy simply measures the number of correctly predicted samples over the total number of samples.
+For instance, if the classifier is 90% correct, it means that out of 100 instances it correctly predicts the class for 90 of them.

 $$ \textrm{accuracy} = \frac{\textrm{nr. correct predictions}}{\textrm{nr. total predictions}} = \frac{\textrm{TP+TN}}{\textrm{TP+TN+FP+FN}}$$

 This can be misleading if the number of samples per class in your problem is unbalanced.
 Having a dataset with two classes only, where the first class is 90% of the data, and the second completes the remaining 10%.
-If the classifier predicts every sample as belonging to the first class, the accuracy reported will be of 90% but this classifier is in practice useless.
+If the classifier predicts every sample as belonging to the first class, the accuracy reported will be 90% but this classifier is in practice useless.

 With imbalanced classes, it’s easy to get a high accuracy without actually making useful predictions.
-So, __accuracy__ as an evaluation metrics makes sense only if the class labels are uniformly distributed.
+So, __accuracy__ as an evaluation metric makes sense only if the class labels are uniformly distributed.

 ---

 ## __Precision and Recall__

 Precision and Recall are two metrics computed for each class.
-They can be easily explained through an example, imagine that we want to evaluate how well does a robot selects good apples from rotten apples There are $$m$$ good apples and $$n$$ rotten apples in a basket.
+They can be easily explained through an example, imagine that we want to evaluate how well a robot selects good apples from rotten apples There are $$m$$ good apples and $$n$$ rotten apples in a basket.
 A robot looks into the basket and picks out all the good apples, leaving the rotten apples behind, but is not perfect and could sometimes mistake a rotten apple for a good apple orange.

 When the robot finishes, regarding the good apples, precision and recall means: